 Feltham disused railway marshalling yard

 Comments or corrections, just contact me and I will get back to you.
 To chat about Pirate/Free Radio visit the Free Radio Forum .
 To read more about Pirate Radio in London see London's Pirate Pioneers by Stephen Hebditch.
-For news and information about current pirate radio activity go to Radio Necks To reminisce about the 70's and 80's there is an excellent Facebook group, and podcasts from Mark Wakely the group founder at Pirates of the Airwaves
+For news and information about current pirate radio activity go to Radio Necks To reminisce about the 70's and 80's there are podcasts from Mark Wakely at Pirates of the Airwaves, and Mark's Facebook group Land Based Pirate Radio of the 70’s & 80’s.
+Achim's blog has historic logs and the latest radio news.
+The RSS feed for the Skyport Radio Blog with all the latest updates is here

 For playlists see Skyport Radio on YouTubeMusic.
-After leaving the pirate radio scene, I moved on to the clubbing and rave scene, starting with Delirium at the Astoria in the mid-eighties, and then various others here
+After leaving the pirate radio scene, I moved on to the clubbing and rave scene, starting with Delirium at the Astoria in the mid-eighties, and then various others here.
+Read the excellent interview with Noel Watson about the history of House music in London.